The following is the list of terms you can reference while working with the inventory system.

 Allows you to auto-generate Pending Purchase Orders for the desired Type and/or Target.
 This takes into account minimums and bases set on the Type and/or Target to generate the Pending POs likely needed.
 An option to not continue with any unneeded Pending POs is available.

 Methods of receiving equipment items from the vendor.
 Options are Equipment Vendor specific and include branch pickup and various shipping urgencies.
+A list of methods is populated automatically through the integration when using Inventory+.

 Return Merchandise Authorization (RMA)